 The BE Living Cookbook

 Your digestive tract is essentially a long, hollow tube running from one end of your body to the other.
-Up to 80% of your immune system is found in your digestive tract.1 Whether you want to routinely cleanse, protect yourself from harmful toxins, or detoxify from radiation, it starts with building a strong immune system and making sure your detox pathways are working.
+Up to 80 percent of your immune system may be found in your digestive tract.1 Whether you want to routinely cleanse, protect yourself from harmful toxins, or detoxify from radiation, it starts with building a strong immune system and making sure your detox pathways are working.

-The lining of the gut is armed with immune cells.
 It is designed to protect the body from parasites, bacteria, and yeast that you may pick up from food or your environment.
 A toxic and unhealthy liver is common in those with leaky gut and bacterial overgrowth.

 But what happens when this system fails?

 As it turns out, the lining of the digestive tract is not the only place where the immune system is on high alert for unwanted guests.
 The gut is your first line of defense.

 Your second line of defense is your liver.